inriver named “leader” in new 2024-2025 IDC MarketScape for PIM Vendors | Download now >

 Product information can come from lots of different sources.
 When products are created, certain attributes are defined by the designer and manufacturer.
 This includes source materials used, processes undertaken during sourcing and extraction, dimensions and specifications of the product, logistical information like the date created, location created, and more.
 It also includes aspects such as the carbon footprint of the production phase, through transportation, processes, and more.

-In the next stage, assets such as images, promotional copy, video content, and in-store visuals are finalized.
+In the next stage, digital assets such as images, promotional copy, video content, and in-store visuals are finalized.
 Finally, non-customer data like SKU numbers are other internal identifiers are assigned and the product is ready to be sold.
 Product information collation doesn’t stop at the purchase, either.
 It continues on, evolving to support after-sales services like warranty repairs or alterations and recycling and decommissioning efforts.

 In short, data related to every single process, action, and input into your product’s journey from idea to end-of-life counts as product information.